Skip to Content

 • Account info — Which Gmail account is active

-• Trigger context — The email or event that triggered the run
+• Trigger context — The email, calendar event, or other trigger data

-You don’t need to specify these — they’re automatically available.
+You don’t need to ask for these — they’re automatically available when the workflow runs.

-1. Start with approval-required mode — Review what the workflow wants to do
+1. Start with approval-required mode — See what the workflow wants to do before it does it

-3. Check the run logs — Inspect decisions and tool calls
+3. Check the run history — Review the decisions and actions your assistant took

 Common mistakes